wuyuxiangaaa/Study/pages/Unit 2.md

 		- He prefers singing to dancing.
 		- she prefers staying at home to going shopping.
 	- prefer to do sth rather than do sth
+		- she prefers to stay at home rather than going shopping.
 		-